 So anyway, we took the train from Brussels to Liege-Guillemins.
 One of the most beautiful train stations in the world.
 The current building is 11 years old now.
-Opened in 2009 to make sure it was capable of handling the influx of high-speed trains.
+It opened in 2009 to make sure it was capable of handling the influx of high-speed trains.

 Anyway, we walked around in the construction by Calatrava for a while.
 I was taking photos of the structure and Erica posing with the building.